yagoferrer/map-tools/README.md

 ```

 #### Find Marker
-Allows you to find a Marker using a Marker property or a Marker.data property value.
+With the power of Crossfilter, findMarker() allows you to find any Marker based on a `property` or a `Marker.data` property value.

 This example will return all the Markers visible on the Map.
 ```javascript